koral--/android-gradle-localization-plugin/README.md

  and [sources](http://grepcode.com/file/repo1.maven.org/maven2/org.apache.solr/solr-core/4.8.0/org/apache/solr/internal/csv/CSVStrategy.java#CSVStrategy)
  since documentation is quite incomplete

-The following options turn off some auto-escaping, can be useful if you have it already escaped in CSV:
+The following options turn off some auto-escaping, can be useful if you have something already escaped in CSV:
 * `escapeApostrophes` - default=true, if set to false apostrophes (`'`) won't be escaped
 * `escapeQuotes` - default=true, if set to false double quotes (`"`)  won't be escaped
-* `escapeNewLines` - default=true, if set to false newlines won't be escaped
+* `escapeNewLines` - default=true, if set to false newline characters won't be escaped
-* `escapeBoundarySpaces` - default=true, if set to false leading and trailing spaces won't be escaped so they will be effectively removed
+* `escapeBoundarySpaces` - default=true, if set to false leading and trailing spaces won't be escaped so they will be effectively removed at compile time
 * `convertTripleDotsToHorizontalEllipsis` - default=true, if set to false triple dots (`...`) won't be converted to ellipsis entity `&#8230`
+* `escapeSlashes` - default=true, if set to false slashes (`\`) won't be escaped

+Advanced options:
 * `ignorableColumns` - default=[], columns from that list will be ignored during parsing

-Advanced options:
 * `allowNonTranslatableTranslation` - default=false, if set to true resources marked non-translatable but translated are permitted
 * `allowEmptyTranslations` - default=false, if set to true then empty values are permitted